juank-pa/JKLocalNotifications-ANE/README.md

 repository provided samples or for your own projects.

 ### Windows command line scripts
-I'm planning to create .bat files for Windows to replicate the build shell scripts into this OS as well.

 Right now only the build `bin/build-ane-android.bat` and `bin/build-ane-android-simulator` scripts are implemented, as well as the `samples/plain_as/run-android-app.bat` and `samples/plain_as/run-android-emulator-app.bat` scripts to allow packaging and installing the sample application into Android emulator or real devices.

-These batch scripts depend on the 7zip `7za` command line application, so you might need to download it and place it in your PATH.
+These batch scripts depend on the 7zip `7za` command line application, so you need to download it and place it in your PATH.

 ## Samples
-Originally I placed a FlashBuilder sample as well as a Flash Professional one (now Animate).
-Because I am now a huge fan of command-line workflows I no longer support these editors.
-I left the samples in there but further support for them will definitively will depend on collaborators.

-The only supported sample right now is the one at `samples/plain_as`.
+The repository has a sample project located at `samples/plain_as`.
 This is a command-line based simple project.
-The sample contains a single `Sample.as` file a custom sound `fx05.caf` and some shell scripts.
+The sample contains a single `Sample.as` file, a custom sound `fx05.wav`, default sample launch screens for iOS, sample custom icons for Android and some shell scripts to package the application.

 The sample will show buttons for sending a notification and cancelling it, as well as a simple console to print results.